jordankaiser/documentation-drupal/chapter1/content-modeling/entities/entity-api-implementation-basics.md

 * tags

 Even though both Article and Basic page node types have a Body field it is not a "shared" field so is considered a "bundle field" not a "shared field".

+## EntityType annotations

+All Entity Types in Drupal, Config or Content, are defined by a typed Object \(backed by a class w/an interaface\).